2. The History of the villa, AD 60 - 1700

 Phase 1 – the early military station and farm (on north range site):

 The site passed into the hands of a native farming community.
-They constructed another ditched enclosure on the same site and circular chalk-floored huts with external ovens for cooking, with a corn dryer near the river.
+Near the river they constructed another ditched enclosure on the same site and circular chalk-floored huts with external ovens for cooking, with a corn dryer.

 South of the road a circular building with a large east-facing porch may have been a shrine.